Food Waste Around the World Episode 8 (Azerbaijan)

-Hi Ilaha, welcome to this interview and thank you for participating in the project Food Waste Around the world.
-To start, can you tell me where are you from and a little bit about yourself?
+Hi Ilaha, welcome to the interview and thank you for participating in the project Food Waste Around the world.
+To start, can you tell me a little bit about yourself?

-I'm Ilaha Aliyeva, I'm from Azerbaijan, and I was born in Ganja which is the second-largest city of Azerbaijan.
+I'm Ilaha Aliyeva, I'm from Azerbaijan, and I was born in Ganja, the second-largest city of Azerbaijan.
 I studied Turkish language and literature at Baku State University.
 Later I studied a master’s degree in Social Exclusion at Åbo Akademi University.

 That’s great!
 Can you tell me a little bit about your perception and the scale of the food waste issue in Azerbaijan?
 Is it a big issue?